Last updated: February 25, 2021.

 Our Services are not intended for individuals under the age of 18 and we do not knowingly collect data relating to individuals under the age of 18.

 1. Collection of Information and Your Privacy Rights

 What information we collect and how we collect it.

 1.1 Personal Data.
 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
-All personal data that you provide may be transferred or accessed by any Amply Media entity in any jurisdiction.
+All personal data that you provide may be transferred or accessed by any Titletown entity in any jurisdiction.
 In operating our Services, we may collect and process different kinds of personal data about you which we have grouped together as follows:

 - Identity Data includes first name, maiden name, last name, username or similar identifier, and title.

 - Contact Data includes email address and telephone numbers.

 - Transaction Data includes requests for our Services you have made to us, or in relation to Services that we have supplied to you.